Posted by Jennifer

 But the surprise factor there hardly compares to the surprise I got from the next gift.
 When I first pulled back the wrapping paper I was scared.
 It looked like the sort of enormous character bust that only obsessed comic fans or extreme collectors would have- and have 100 of.
 But I bravely forged onward and was pleasantly surprised to find that the sculpture was modestly sized, about like the top half of a Barbie doll, complete with disco ball necklace and swirling light super power in action.
 So now I am the proud owner of a resin bust of Dazzler even with a certificate of authenticity.
 Look out, world; we’re two Disco Divas who never say die!

-It’s the end of the year and you’re very much in need of some good ole western tunes with some Christmas cheer sprinkled throughout.
-Who do you turn to now that Gene Autry and Roy Rogers have moved on to greener pastures?
-Why, you call Riders in the Sky that’s who!
 For over thirty years the two-time Grammy Award winners Riders in the Sky have continued to carry the flame passed on by great western cowboys, Gene Autry and Roy Rogers.
 All these years of performing, recording movie soundtracks, staring in their own Saturday morning television show, hosting their own XM radio show, and winning Grammy Awards have finally lead them to Washington, North Carolina.